 Finally, the eggs are added to the pan on top of the ragout.
 One fun (and aesthetically appeasing) tactic to use here would be to create little wells where the egg can fall into and from where the egg white can permeate through the rest of the dish.
 Once the egg is added, though, you will cover the pan and let the eggs poach in the ragout and steam until cooked and the shakshouka is ready to eat.

 When serving, shakshouka is most traditionally eaten with bread, which can be especially helpful to mop up runny yolks.
 Merguez, or spicy sausage, is also a very common and tasty accompaniment to eat alongside shakshouka as well.
+Sausages and eggs go so well together for breakfast the Scottish eats them by using sausage and panko to fully encase a hard boiled egg and then the whole thing is deep fried.
+It makes my mouth water writing this sentence!

 Our Take on the Recipe